lily502/learngit/readme.txt

-i want to learn git.
+i really want to learn git.
 can you teach me?